GoogleChrome/chrome-app-codelab/lab8_webresources/README.md

     "permissions": ["storage", "webview"]
     ```

-3. Set an appropriate width and length to the webview tag in CSS, because it has zero size by default.
+3. Set an appropriate width and height to the webview tag in CSS, because it has zero size by default.

 4. Thanks to AngularJS, now we only need to add the `showUri` method to our controller.js and we are done:
     ```js